-1 Eligibility criteria for subsequent rounds have been updated based on Round 1 & 2 outcomes as well as comments from the Advisory Board.
+1 Eligibility criteria for subsequent rounds have been updated based on outcomes from previous rounds as well as comments from the Advisory Board.
 Grantee experience with relinking DBU individuals now weighs more while cost per individuals weighs less.

-Additional considerations for Round 3
+Additional considerations for Round 4

-- i.
-To account for the important role State Health Agencies play in supporting the healthcare needs of the populations most affected by HBV and/or HCV in the United States, Round 3 of the CDAF-Relink grant will prioritize proposals from State Health Agencies with 12-month programs and a total budget at/or under \$150,000. - ii.
-To account for geographical diversity, we encourage proposals from eligible organizations in the Midwest, the Pacific Northwest and the Southeast.
+i.
+To account for the important role State Health Agencies play in supporting the healthcare needs of the populations most affected by HBV and/or HCV in the United States, Round 4 of the CDAF-Relink grant will prioritize proposals from State Health Agencies with 12-month programs and a total budget at/or under \$250,000.